shahbaz844/Playwright-cucumber/readme.md

-# 🌟 Giant Rocketship Project Automation 🌟
+# 🌟 Project Automation 🌟

 ## Overview

-Welcome to the **Giant Rocketship Automation Project**!
+Welcome to the **Automation Project**!
 This project leverages the power of [Playwright](https://playwright.dev/) with [Typescript](https://www.typescriptlang.org/docs/) to automate the testing of flows. 🚀

 ## ⭐ Features